 Early Life and Background

 A common misconception about Elon Musk is whether he was born into wealth.
-In reality, Musk’s family in South Africa was comfortably middle class but not extravagantly affluent.
-Born in Pretoria in 1971, Elon Musk demonstrated an early fascination with technology, computers, and innovation, laying the foundations for his future successes.
+In reality, Musk’s family in South Africa was comfortably middle-class but not extravagantly affluent.
+His father was an engineer and his mother was a dietitian and model, and the family’s background was rooted in hard work and education rather than privilege.
+Born in Pretoria in 1971, Elon Musk demonstrated an early fascination with technology, computers and innovation, laying the foundations for his future successes.
 He purchased his first computer at age 10 and taught himself programming, showcasing early entrepreneurial promise by creating and selling his own video game by age 12.

 Despite a somewhat challenging upbringing marked by bullying and social difficulties, Musk’s curiosity and perseverance fuelled his ambitions.
-His drive intensified when, at age 17, he emigrated to Canada, later moving to the United States for educational opportunities.
+His drive intensified when, at age 17, he emigrated to Canada, later moving to the United States.
 Musk attended Queen’s University in Canada before transferring to the University of Pennsylvania, graduating with degrees in physics and economics.
-During his university years, Musk’s entrepreneurial spirit deepened, as he envisioned technological solutions to global challenges.
+He was also accepted into a graduate program at Stanford University in materials science, but chose not to enroll, opting instead to pursue entrepreneurial ventures in Silicon Valley.

 His early exposure to both adversity and opportunity helped shape his resilience and innovative mindset, laying essential groundwork for Musk’s subsequent ventures, from Zip2 and PayPal to revolutionary companies like Tesla and SpaceX.
 Musk’s formative years clearly established the entrepreneurial foundation critical to his later extraordinary wealth accumulation.